rasberryrabbit/8266_weather_station/README.md

 These are three configuration in lua script,

 1. In "apconn.lua", you must specify SSID/Password or using enduser_setup.
-2. In "weather.lua", yout must specify OpenWeatherMap AppId and country and city.
+2. In "weather.lua", yout must specify OpenWeatherMap AppId and latitude, longitude.
 3. In "weather.lua", you must specify your local time offset from GMT time.
 (Set automatically in weather information)

 wifi Enduser_setup,